LivelyDismay/Learn-To-Mod/wabbajack-stuff/Opus-Readme-Post-Install.md

 **YES, IT'S MANDATORY.
 STOP ASKING.**

-**YOU NEED A CLEAN INSTALLATION OF FALLOUT 4 FOR THIS TO WORK PROPERLY.**

 This step hashes your vanilla files, just like Wabbajack hashes all the downloads and mods.
 They need to be PERFECTLY CLEAN AND UNALTERED.
 If you'd like to be sure, just Verify Integrity of Game Files through Steam to make sure your Fallout 4 archives are pristine.

 Go to [BiRaitBec Workbase Improved](https://www.nexusmods.com/fallout4/mods/57782) and download the Main File.